gagnonclaire/valiance/valiance_vault/Stories/DAUGHTER.md

 Four sequential charges erupted at each corner of the gate, the resulting implosions annihilating the heavy locks holding the outer shielding in place.
 A combination of impact drills and fusion torches worked their way into the sanctum beyond the gate.
 There, the team of three operatives found what they were looking for.
 A hulking machine rendered inert, its two experimental power cores neatly packaged on the floor.
 And their primary target, held in its inner casing by a bloody mess of a woman.

 Nobody spoke, leaving only the blaring of alarms.
-The team collected what they had come for.
+The team began collecting what they had come here for.

 "Power core one and two, in good condition."

-"Singularity casing installed in the transportation cell, ready to go."
+"Singularity installed in the transportation cell, ready to go."

-One of the operatives paused as the team prepared to exfiltrate.
+One of the operatives paused as the team prepared to exfiltrate as one member took one last look at the kneeling woman, her hands now empty.

 "What about her?"

-The three exchanged quick glances before another answered.
+The three exchanged quick glances before an answer came.

 "She's not on the list."